armory/documentation/_admin_guides/jira-integration.md

 The `basicAuthToken` is your Jira service account's username and password, separated by a colon, and then base64'd.
-This can be determined with this this command line (tested on Ubuntu and Mac OS X):
+This can be determined with this command line (tested on Ubuntu and Mac OS X):

 ```bash
 echo -n "paul:mypass" | base64